 • do not use antimicrobial balms and mouth rinses;

-• drink vitamin and mineral complexes twice a year.
+• take vitamin and mineral complexes twice a year.

 Video: prevention of stomatitis